s-group-dev/git-utils/README.md

 Please run `make ci` before adding new lines to codebase.
 Please note that runnning `make init` also adds it to your git [Git pre-commit hook](https://git-scm.com/book/en/v2/Customizing-Git-Git-Hooks).

+To skip preliminary linting and tests, do `git commit` with option `-n/--no-verify`.